Johan Evenepoel

-Johan Evenepoel (Ninove, 25 January 1965) is a Belgian composer.
-Johan Evenepoel was educated at the Lemmensinstituut in Leuven, where he won several first prizes.
-After he graduated he worked for a while for the Belgian Army Orchestra of the Grenadiers.
-He currently teaches clarinet at several musical academies in Halle, Lennik and Brakel.
-Evenepoel has composed some eighty works, most are for wind orchestras like brass band, fanfare and wind band.
+Johan Evenepoel (born 25 January 1965) is a Belgian composer.

+Evenepoel was born in Ninove on 25 January 1965.
+He was educated at the Lemmensinstituut in Leuven, where he won several first prizes.
+After graduation he worked for a while for the Belgian Army Orchestra of the Grenadiers.
+He has taught clarinet at several musical academies in Halle, Lennik and Brakel.
+Evenepoel has composed around eighty works, most of them for wind orchestras like brass band, fanfare and wind band.